AdolfoGomezMorera/AdolfoGomezMorera/README.md

 ## 👨‍💻 About Me

 - 🎓 **Currently pursuing a degree in Computer Science** with an **Honors mention in Computing**.
-- 💻 **Strong interest in software development**, machine learning, and systems architecture.
-- 🌍 **Active contributor to open-source projects**.
 - 🧑‍🏫 **Always looking for opportunities to grow and collaborate** on exciting projects.

 ---